 SEEC’s programme of events is organised in direct response to topical issues in credit-related learning, offering an independent perspective and a focus on practice and policy implications.
 Members benefit from discounted registration fees and have exclusive access to event outputs including presentation summaries and video footage, providing excellent value for key professional development.

 Past events have included:

 - Extending credit: doctorates, masters and the professions

-- Credit re-invented: policy and practice
+- Credit transfer and social mobility

-Advocacy and Links with External Bodies
+Links with External Bodies

 If you are interested in the power of learning to enhance and transform individual lives, working practices and wider society, then you should be interested in credit.
 Despite the basic architecture for credit recognition being available for many years, there are still significant barriers to its coherent implementation which limit access to higher education.
 SEEC has a mission to promote learning opportunity through credit and operates as a source of expertise and a focus for the development of best practice towards the achievement of this goal.